Mun-Min/PrimaryCare_ER_Analysis/README.md

 | Create trend visualizations | ER visits steadily rise across all years    |
 | Prepare ER visits for regression analysis| Data limitation did not hinder the ability to gain meaningful insights     |

 #### Important Data Limitation: The U.S. healthcare visits dataset has no state or county identifiers.
 It is national-level only, derived from survey/administrative summaries.
 This made it impossible to directly assess county-level ER use, limiting how precisely we can match local PCP supply to ER utilization patterns.
+Most national ER datasets are aggregated without state or county identifiers and localized ER data is limited due to privacy restrictions, fragmented reporting across agencies, and delays in public release.
+As a result, the project focuses on state-level patterns using the most complete and accessible data.
+All other variables -- primary care physician supply, insurance coverage, income, and population -- use the best available state-level data from 2018-2023.

 <br>